Criminal Justice Act 1948

 The Criminal Justice Act 1948 (11 & 12 Geo.
 6. c.
 58) is an act of the Parliament of the United Kingdom that implemented several widespread reforms of the English criminal justice system, mainly abolishing penal servitude, corporal punishment, and the right of peers to be tried for treason and felony in the House of Lords.
 The act also dealt with more minor aspects of criminal law, such as the procedure regarding bail.
 Early versions of the bill attempted to abolish the death penalty, but this would not occur until 1965.

 Reforming the criminal justice system by removing penal servitude and whipping had long been a goal of Labour, and the Attlee government was felt capable of bringing those reforms into effect.
 Peers in the House of Lords, who considered being tried by the House to be a bothersome duty rather than a privilege, added a provision abolishing peer trials by peers, which was accepted by both houses.

+The Criminal Justice (Scotland) Act 1949 (12, 13 & 14 Geo.
+6. c.
+94) made equivalent provisions for Scotland.

 As of 2025, the act remains partially in force in England and Wales.